NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

-1. Released updated miRNA quantification files to address miscalculation of counts described in DR7.0 release notes. <!--DAT-1, DAT-988-->
+1. Released updated miRNA quantification files to address double counting of some normalized counts described in DR7.0 release notes. <!--DAT-1, DAT-988-->

 Updated files for this release are listed here (pending).
 A Complete list of files for DR8.0 are listed here (pending).